openfinch/go.dip.sh/README.md

 URL shortener powered by a Cloudflare Worker with KV storage and a Bun-compiled CLI.

-### Prerequisites
-- Bun (to build the CLI)
-- Wrangler (installed via devDependencies)
-- Cloudflare account with API token and account ID

 ### Environment variables
 - SHORTEN_BASE: Base URL of the deployed worker.
 Default: https://go.dip.sh
 - SHORTEN_USER: Name recorded as the creator (fallbacks: $USER, then "cli").
-- CLOUDFLARE_API_TOKEN: Required in CI to deploy and manage KV.
-- CLOUDFLARE_ACCOUNT_ID: Required in CI to deploy and manage KV.

 ### CLI
 Build a single-file binary: